fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 After you successfully installed Docker, make sure the docker daemon is running on your local machine by running `docker version` and make sure you have your configs renamed and copied.
 Run the following command in the root level of this backend repository:

 - `docker-compose up -d`  This command will spin up the postgres container `dataact-postgres`, build your backend image `broker-backend` and run the two service `dataact-broker` and `dataact-validator`.
-This will take longer the first time because it's building the image and installs the requirements.
+This will also initialize the user database with username password located in the configs and it will load all the local agencies data into the database with `initialize -a` and `-i` options.
+This process will take longer the first time because it's building the image and installs the requirements.
 NOTE: remove `-d` option if you want to see docker logs, you can `contrl z` out of the logs anytime.

 These commands are useful for debugging but is optional: